sainiSu/sainiSu/README.md

 ## 👨‍💻 Recent Project

-🔭 I’m currently working on **Chat application app.**
+🔭 I’m currently working on **Music School website.**

-- A real-time messaging app using React.js & Node.js.
+- A website where i am using Nextjs and Typescript.
-- Other frontend projects focused on UI/UX and interactive experiences.
+- In this project am using a special UI/UX library for the best visulazation.

 ---